-Suppose you’ve spent any time researching or reading about knives, whether pocket knives, EDC knives, survival knives, or kitchen knives, you would inevitably have seen some mention of the steel used to craft the blade.
-As with any slightly technical element in the outdoor space, there are, of course, “steel experts” in almost any conversation where two or more weekend warriors are camped out together!
+If you’ve spent any time researching or reading about knives, whether pocket knives, EDC knives, survival knives, or kitchen knives, you would inevitably have seen some mention of the steel used to craft the blade.
+As with any slightly technical element in the outdoor space, there are, of course, “steel experts” in almost any conversation where two or more weekend warriors camp out together!

-You probably shouldn’t take too much advice from them, but if you’re the average guy, you also don’t need a deeply technical discussion by a steel maven that’ll end up confusing you more than helping you make a smart purchase decision.
+You probably shouldn’t take too much advice from them, but if you’re the average guy, you also don’t need a profoundly technical discussion by a steel maven that’ll end up confusing you more than helping you make an intelligent purchase decision.

 To bridge that gap, here’s a quick guide to help demystify some of the elements and considerations involved in creating and ultimately selecting steel for a knife blade.

 Why Is Blade Steel Important?

 To understand why your choice of blade steel matters, you have to understand some of the properties of the different types of knife blade steel and how it impacts the function and performance of your knife.

 Blade Steel Properties:

 - Hardness – is an indication of a material’s resistance to an indentation that is not temporary (it persists even after the load conditions are removed, as opposed to strength which is an indication of its performance only when the load is applied) and is measured using the Rockwell C Scale (more on the Rockwell scale below).
 Thus a blade steel’s hardness is an important factor because the harder a blade steel is, the better it will resist edge wear and edge rolling, which are two of the major factors of edge degradation.
 Thus, it is helpful to know that its Carbon content mostly determines a blade steel’s hardness.